 Ian Grant’s page here is a useful resource: http://lostlabours.co.uk/photography/formulae/formulae.htm

 Firstly, virtually all of my photography to date has been practiced outdoors in natural light.
-When working with a medium or large format camera I use a Pentax Digital Spotmeter, assess the contrast and expose for the shadows, generally 2 stops over the shadow meter reading.
+When working with a medium or large format camera I use a Pentax Digital Spotmeter, assess scene contrast and expose for the shadows.
 In most situations I find I don’t have to worry too much about blowing the highlights and would generally prefer to print down rather than try and manipulate the film negative via process time variation.
 For 35mm photography I often simply use the in-camera metering system.
 When using E6 colour transparency film I still spot meter but generally key-off the highlights and let the shadows fall where they will, so as to avoid over-exposure and loss of image quality.